eshimab/vuebook/docs/manual-cytopeia/manual-cytopeia-01-intro.md

 ::: note Nozzle Adjustment Axes
 -   Nozzle Stage Cartesian
-    -   The nozzle stage has all three cartesian axes and all adjustments are used in typical operation
+    -   The nozzle stage has all three Cartesian axes and all adjustments are used in typical operation
 -   Nozzle Assembly Tilt
     -   Theta
-        -   Side-to-Side tilt parallel the direction of laser illumination
+        -   Side-to-Side tilt parallel to the direction of laser illumination
     -   Phi
-        -   In/Out parralel to fluoresence/scattering emission optical path
+        -   In/Out parallel to fluorescence/scattering emission optical path
 :::

 ::: note Well Deposition Unit (WDU) Axes